Max Alvis: Major league

-He was traded along with Russ Snyder from the Indians to the Brewers for Roy Foster, Frank Coggins and cash during spring training on April 4, 1970.
+Alvis was traded along with Russ Snyder from the Indians to the Brewers for Roy Foster, Frank Coggins and cash during spring training on April 4, 1970.
+This was the Brewers first year in existence after moving from Seattle.
 As a backup in Milwaukee, he hit .183 with three homers in 62 games, being released at the end of the season.